Museum on the Move

 Tallahassee, Florida

 From its humble origins as a log cabin to today’s 22-story skyscraper, Florida’s Capitol has undergone significant change over the past two centuries.
-Join us as we celebrate National Historic Preservation Month by exploring the history of Florida’s Capitol buildings.
-Then visit and create your own model of Florida’s Historic Capitol to take home.
+Join us as we explore the history and preservation of Florida’s Capitol buildings.
+Create your own model of Florida’s Historic Capitol to take home and visit the Florida Historic Capitol Museum next door.

 ________________________________________________________________